In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 Dr. Kristin can examine your pet, discuss your goals and needs, answer questions and give recommendations on a plan for hospice or palliative care or home euthanasia.

-How do I make an appointment?
+How do I make a euthanasia appointment?

 Do I need to be a current client of Paws at Home in order to receive euthanasia services?